The 5 Best Electric Barbecue Grills: My Hands-On Review for 2026

 I spent the last two years testing dozens of electric models, and I was floored by how far they’ve come.
 The best electric grills aren’t just ‘hot plates on a stick’ anymore.
 They can sear, they’re convenient, and one of them even makes *real* smoke.
 This guide is my hands-on experience, designed to help you find the perfect model for your balcony, patio, or even your kitchen.

 Affiliate Disclosure: Our reviews are 100% independent.
 If you buy something through our Amazon links, we may earn a small commission at no extra cost to you.
-This helps support our hands-on testing.
+This helps support our hands-on testing and allows us to keep providing detailed, unbiased reviews.

 Let’s be honest: an electric grill will never perfectly replicate the smoky flavor of a charcoal kettle or a dedicated barbecue smoker.
 But that’s not their goal.
 The goal of an electric grill is to give you a true, high-heat barbecue grill experience—complete with sear marks and smoky aromas—in places where gas and charcoal are banned.